A delicious and simple spice-crusted roasted salmon recipe,

 I loved that each recipe was prefaced by information on its dietary suitability e.g. parve, gluten-free, vegan, etc. and whether it’s suitable for Pesach (Passover).
 Quantities are given in both US measures AND in grams/ml – hurrah!
 Each recipe also includes details of preparation and cooking times, and a comprehensive list of the equipment you’ll need to make the dish – right down to things like a vegetable peeler, or a roll of aluminium foil.
 These details mean you can start cooking, relaxed in the knowledge that you have everything ready and won’t be caught out later.

 Dotted throughout the book are also boxes with hints & tips and extra information, such as how to thoroughly clean leeks, or how to use specialist spices or other ingredients.
-These often include personal tales and have a wonderful conspiratorial tone, as if Paula was chatting to you about her experiences as you cook.
+These often include personal tales and have a wonderful conspiratorial tone.
+It’s as if Paula was chatting to you about her experiences as you cook.

 The book is packed with delicious sounding recipes, and it was a challenge to decide which to make first!
-We eat quite a bit of fish and I’m always looking for new ways to prepare it, so in the end I settled on the recipe for dry-rubbed roasted salmon.
-It looked fairly easy, and could be part-done in advance, which was perfect for my schedule!
-The dish applies a robust spice blend to salmon fillets, then they are left to marinate before cooking in the oven.
+We eat quite a bit of fish and I’m always looking for new ways to prepare it.
+So in the end I settled on the recipe for dry-rubbed roasted salmon.
+It looked fairly easy, and could be part-done in advance, which was perfect for my schedule.
+The dish applies a robust spice blend to salmon fillets.
+Then they are left to marinate before cooking in the oven.

 I ground the spices in my mortar and pestle, and obtained a coarse mixture which smelled amazing!
 Even my daughter Kipper, who usually likes her fish quite plain, took a sniff and decided to brave having the mixture on her roasted salmon too.